If you’re a woman who struggles with poor sleep or insomnia, this may mean you’re at high risk for a heart attack.

 Like difficulty breathing, chest pain and nausea, insomnia can be a sign that a heart attack is near.

-“As the body is oxygen starved, the heart rate, blood pressure and respiratory rate may increase, leading to difficulty sleeping and insomnia,” says Dr. Suzanne Steinbaum, Director, Women and Heart Disease, Heart and Vascular Institute, Lenox Hill Hospital, NY.
+“As the body is oxygen starved, the heart rate, blood pressure and respiratory rate may increase, leading to difficulty sleeping and insomnia,” says Suzanne Steinbaum, MD, a New York cardiologist for 20+ years and founder of SRS heart — a groundbreaking program for womens’ holistic health prevention.

 The body is oxygen starved because of the severe blockages in the coronary arteries.